vherzog/ssw567-hw1/README.md

 I had difficulty testing for the case of `Isosceles and Right`.
 This would be triangles with sides of value `X`, `X`, `X*sqrt(2)`.
 Without rounding to a specific decimal, the `classify_triangle` function would not classify those side lengths as a `Right` triangle, only `Isosceles`.
 For this reason, I added an assumption that `Right` triangles would be calculated with precision to the fourth decimal.

 ## Testing Complete
 I determined my testing was considered `"Complete"` when my test cases met the provided acceptance criteria (see the four criteria listed in `Acceptance Critera`).
+Each test case in `test_triangle.py` matches on of those criteria.
 I took these criteria from the Requirements Specification provided:
 ```
 “Write a function classify_triangle() that takes three  parameters: a, b, and c.
 The three parameters represent the lengths of the sides of a triangle.
 The function returns a string that specifies whether the triangle is scalene, isosceles, or equilateral, and whether it is a right triangle as well.”
 ```